Atnameh000/React/README.md

-<h1>This repo is make to kepp upto date update about my learning of the REACT</h1>
+This repo is make to kepp upto date update about my learning of the REACT